AluVM/sonic/README.md

 computer systems across the world for the past decades...
 CAM model instead, divides all memory into parts (called *words*) addressable only with some access token (called *capability*).
 You may think of this as of a memory where each part is "owned" by certain party, and can be accessed or modified only given a proof of ownership.
-This is [**UltraSONIC**], the underlying layer for SONARE.
+This is [**UltraSONIC**], the underlying layer for SONIC.

 Now, you can put this into a distributed context, such that the memory is accessible by multiple parties with different permissions, and the state of the computation (*state machine*) is replicable across all the parties - so you get CAM upgraded into a *partially-replicated state machine* (**PRISM**).
-SONARE takes such PRISM computers and enhances them with zk-STARKS, such that the cost of replication becomes fixed, independently of how long the system is run for.
+SONIC takes such PRISM computers and enhances them with zk-STARKS, such that the cost of replication becomes fixed, independently of how long the system is run for.
 With that, you have a programs which can be formally (i.e. mathematically) verified to be safe, and at the same time run over a computer network in a trustless manner, with the same efficiency no matter how long they run.

-What does "runtime environment" mean?
-If you think of other platforms, then it plays the same role for distributed apps as NodeJS for JavaScript server apps, or JRE (Java Runtime Environment) for Java apps.
-However, this repository does not provide executables, and is a library, which may be used to host runtime in both third-party applications - or to write server-side daemons, executables and desktop apps.

 ## What I can build

-One of the main current applications for SONARE are smart contracts made with client-side validation, abstracted from a specific underlying blockchain or other consensus mechanism; however, as you can see, the number of applications for SONARE can be significantly larger.
-Using SONARE, one may build distributed software with capability-based access to the memory, including:
+One of the main current applications for SONIC are smart contracts made with client-side validation, abstracted from a specific underlying blockchain or other consensus mechanism; however, as you can see, the number of applications for SONIC can be significantly larger.
+Using SONIC, one may build distributed software with capability-based access to the memory, including:

 - a replicable database with formal safety guarantees;